antoniotejada/epycc/readme.md

 ## Current functionality
 - [x] Parse all C99 code (only missing C lexer hack)
-- [x] Generate IR for floating point and integer expressions
+- [x] Generate IR for floating point and integer expressions, casts
 - [x] Generate IR for function definitions
 - [x] Generate IR for assigning / reading to / from function parameters and local scalar variables
 - [x] Generate IR for if then / else statements
 - [x] Generate IR for for/while continue/break statements
 - [x] Generate IR for internal function calls, forward function declarations, direct and indirect recursive functions
-- [x] Generate IR for arrays (runtime and compile time sized)
+- [x] Generate IR for arrays (open, runtime, and compile time sized)
+- [x] Generate IR for structs, arrays of structs, structs of arrays
 - [x] Execute generated IR seamlessly like a Python function
 - [x] "ctypable" transparent Python parameter passing support, including converting Python lists to C arrays under the hood